yazan-metax/ft_printf42/README.md

 # ft_printf

-## here we are recreating the famous c standard function printf,it will teach us how to deal with the varaidic arguments.
+- here we are recreating the famous c standard function printf,ft_printf is a simplified version of printf function,ft_printf is a project of 42school curriculum,This is a common exercise used to deepen understanding of how variadic functions and string formatting work in C. It's a great way to gain insight into the inner workings of standard library functions.
+- Recreating printf is indeed a valuable learning experience, as it involves handling variable arguments, parsing format specifiers, and performing formatted output.
+Understanding how these components come together to produce formatted output is crucial for becoming proficient in C programming.